-Also, some organisations have been denied funding for projects where they cannot demonstrate that the innovative and offer sufficient sustainability benefits (or because the work should be funded through rou capital spend).
-Latest Note / Review Date Members It is anticipated that a more detailed report will be presented to Members seeking their Governance Groups (where relevant) - Self-Assessment Objectives1.
-Develop and monitor the implementation of corporate sustainability policies and targets related to, for example: waste reduction; energy efficiency; climate change adaptation; recycling; climate change action; 2.
-Share best practice amongst Services; and 3.
-Monitor emerging sustainability and climate change issues; and develop strategies and plans to meet duties.
-Self-Assessment / Actions Group This will inform the Climate Change Declaration.
-As noted above, further work is being undertaken to assess risks Assurance Level / Date Substantial Assurance August 2019
+Also, some organisations have been denied funding for projects where they cannot demonstrate that the innovative and offer sufficient sustainability benefits (or because the work should be funded through rocapital spend).
+Latest Note / Review Date The risk has been increased to High because there is a significant risk of the Council failing to set sufficiently ambitious climate change targets, or to deliver on those.
+The Energy & Climate Change Team are meeting with Services to agree targets and projects during Autumn 2019.
+Those will then be considered by the Corporate Sustainability Working Group and Members.
+It is anticipated that a more detailed report will be presented to Members, seeking their commitment to long-term targets.
+This will be aligned with the COTF Program and Business Plans.
+Further training will also be provided to Members.
+Whilst there has been a gradual improvement in annual climate change self-assessments, the revised national targets requires a step-change in planning and decision making.
+02 Sept 2019 Governance Groups (where relevant) - Self-Assessment Objectives Develop and monitor the implementation of corporate sustainability policies and targets related to, for reduction; energy efficiency; climate change adaptation; recycling; climate change action; Share best practice amongst Services; and Monitor emerging sustainability and climate change issues; and develop strategies and plans to mee • Self-Assessment / Actions The 2019 CCAT (Climate Change Self Assessment has been completed and agree by the Corporate S Group.
+This will inform the Climate Change Declaration.
+As noted above, further work is being underta agree projects, and improve the Group's governance arrangements.
+Assurance Level / Date Substantial Assurance August 2019